Winston-Lin/dziganto.github.io/_posts/2017-5-10-How-To-Locally-Install-Apache-Spark-And-Zeppelin.md

 ```
 $ zeppelin-daemon.sh restart
 ```
-12. Reload *ZeppelinHub* page.
-13. You know it worked if you click on your instance and your notebooks show up in the pane to the right.
+12. You'll notice that your repository is not connected and does not have any of your notebooks loaded.
+Simply open each notebook, run some code, and that notebook will load automatically.
-14. Congrats!
+13. Congrats!
 You have installed and configured Apache Spark & Zeppelin on your local machine.

 ---